Truskavets

+Name

+The origin of the city's name is still debated by historians.
+Most researchers believe that the word 'Truskavets' comes from the Old East Slavic name Trushko, or Trusko, which derived to Truskovich, and eventually to Truskavets.

+According to another version, the name of the city was influenced by the Lithuanian language.
+In Lithuanian, druska means salt, and Prykarpattia is a well-known center of salt production.
+In favor of this option, the close interstate relations of the Galicia-Volhynia Principality and the Grand Duchy of Lithuania in the 12th–15th centuries testify.

+The third version traces the origin of the word to the dialect word trusok or trusk (small brush, dry wood chips) — cf. a Polish toponym Truskolyasy (forests where coniferous needles attacked), which refers to several villages in Poland.

+There is also a popular but erroneous version that Truskavets is a modified form of the Polish word truskawka (strawberry, Latin Fragaria ananassa).
+Strawberries of this type appeared in Europe only after 1714 and were brought from Chile by the French officer Fresier, while the name of the city first appears in the 15th century.
+Instead, the Polish name for the European strawberry species Fragaria moschata is poziomka.

 History

 Truskavets, then known as Truskawiec, was first mentioned in 1469.
 The Polish royal doctor Wojciech Oczko was the first to describe local waters in 1578.
 At that time the village was the property of the Kings of Poland, and was located in the Ruthenian Voivodeship in the Lesser Poland Province of the Polish Crown until the First Partition of Poland in 1772, when it fell to Austria.
 First baths were opened here in 1827.
 In 1836, Józef Micewski, with support of Agenor Goluchowski, initiated construction of the spa complex.
 In 1853, the village was visited by Archduke Karl Ludwig of Austria.
 In the mid-19th century, a Catholic church was built, financed by visitors' contributions.
 Thanks to the liberalization of Austrian policy towards minorities, including Poles, in 1880 the spa became the property of a company whose chairman was Adam Stanisław Sapieha, and then it was expanded.
 In 1898, a monument to Polish national poet Adam Mickiewicz, in the 100th anniversary of his birth, was unveiled in the spa park.
 In 1911, a rail station was opened here, and by 1913, the town was receiving around 5,000 visitors per year.
 The spa was not destroyed during World War I, however, the number of visitors dropped significantly.